nurul-aqilah-ideris/SQQP4123-Heuristic-Technique-For-Order-Selection-Problem-A-Case-Study/README.md

 iii.
 How to evaluate the quality of the proposed solutions in this study?

+iv.
+What is the suitable sensitivity analysis that suitable for this study?

 ## Research Objectives

 The main objective of this research is to develop a greedy heuristic for solving the order selection knapsack problem.